Tracksale/developer-handbook/README.md

 - MUST (Enforced)

 ### Communication
-We use english for documentation, code comments and everything related to our software, this way we can scale our team worldwide.
+We *MUST* use english for documentation, code comments and everything related to our software, this way we can scale our team worldwide.

 ### Programming Languages
-We SHOULD keep our project stacks as homogenous as possible but sometimes we have problems that MAY be solved using other languages and tools.
+We *SHOULD* keep our project stacks as homogenous as possible but sometimes we have problems that MAY be solved using other languages and tools.

-If the problem you are trying to solve is both fully encapsulated

 #### Services:
 - Default: Go